skggm/skggm/README.md

 <img src="images/estimator_suite_scorecard_600x120.png" alt="(n_examples, n_features) = (600, 120)" width="650">

-## Trace Plot
+## Plotting the regularization path
-We've provided a utility function `trace_plot` that can be used to display the coefficients as a function of `lam_`.
+We've provided a utility function `inverse_covariance.trace_plot` that can be used to display the coefficients as a function of `lam_`.
 This can be used with any estimator that returns a path.
 The example in `examples/trace_plot_example.py` yields:

 <img src="images/trace_plot.png" alt="Trace plot" width="400">